 We are taking you all along a Black History tour of Shreveport this week and our tour guide is Reverend Asriel McLain who is the associate minister here at Little Union Baptist Church.

-Today we are exploring the history of Little Union Baptist Church.
+And today we are exploring the history behind Evergreen Baptist Church.

 You can follow all of our steps that we’re taking following civil rights leaders through out shreveport.
 Right here on online.